 One of the most memorable trips I took while studying in France was a weekend in Northern Morocco with some friends.
 Visiting Morocco, even for a short amount of time, was so incredible.
-The influences of the French and Spanish cultures are evident in some of the architecture and languages spoken, but the country is so different than anywhere I’ve gone.
+The influences of the African, French, and Spanish cultures are evident in the architecture and languages spoken, but the country is so different than anywhere I’ve gone.
 I’ve traveled extensively throughout Europe, and while there are little cultural differences that make European countries unique, I’d never really been somewhere where I felt like a fish out of water.
 Going to a country where I didn’t look, speak, or act like any of the natives was a really eye opening experience.

 The next day, we took a bus to Chefchaouen.
 This city is famous because all the buildings are painted a beautiful blue color and the historic medina is well-preserved.
 We had a tour in the morning that took us through the medina, market, and the old city, had a rooftop lunch, and then spent the afternoon wandering through the market and spending all my dirhams.
 Sitting on the roof and drinking a sweet mint tea while taking in the views of the city, listening to the call to prayer from the mosques and watching people move through the town was such a lovely break during the day.